Iispar/review-summary-API/README.md

 The model uses HuggingFaces dataset [amazon-reviews-multi](https://huggingface.co/datasets/amazon_reviews_multi/viewer/en/train) for training.
 The training is done in Python with the help of a few libraries like sklearn, torch, transformers, numpy and optuna.
 For the API I used Python with Flask.
 To know more about the training please refer to the document (COMING SOON).

 ## Using
+TODO:
-There will be a dockerfile later here but currently you can run the application as follows: <br />
+There will be a dockerfile (also instructions to run the whole app locally in the main document) later here but currently you can run the application as follows: <br />
 Before using you need to install the following with pip in the command line:
 ```
 pip install flask